Gakuzi/secretary-plus/SUPABASE_SETUP.md

 ALTER TABLE public.contacts ADD COLUMN IF NOT EXISTS addresses JSONB;
 ALTER TABLE public.contacts ADD COLUMN IF NOT EXISTS organizations JSONB;
 ALTER TABLE public.contacts ADD COLUMN IF NOT EXISTS birthdays JSONB;
-ALTER TABLE public.contacts ADD COLUMN IF NOT EXISTS is_deleted BOOLEAN DEFAULT false NOT NULL;
 DO $$ BEGIN
   IF NOT EXISTS (
       SELECT 1 FROM pg_constraint